bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

 ### Updating a Resource

-If a user wants to update their booking (e.g.: change the seat preference), the API can define a PUT or PATCH response, to allow updating the entire booking, or part of the booking  respectively.
+If a user wants to update their booking (e.g.: change the seat preference), the API can define a `PUT` or `PATCH` operation, to allow updating the entire booking, or part of the booking respectively.
 Either way, they need to send the updated data in the request body.
 Here’s how to define it:

 ```yaml
 paths: